MAnitosik/minecraft-modpack/README.md

 - use toon-like shaders instead of bliss shaders
 - add "Sounds" back as it fixes multiplayer problem for vanilla-players (being needed to download it for external players)
 - add "ViaFabricPlus" as it fixes multiplayer error (when you are the host)
-- create category "fuck mojang" which contains mods to remove restrictions created by mojang (mods to imlpement: offlinelan, no chat report, no chat resctrictions)
 - add "Weskerson's 3D Items" and "[HMI] Gous's Hand Poses" as soon as weskerson fixes issues with HMI